datagrains/csv_etl_pipeline/README.md

 ## Technology Stack

-- **Python**: The pipeline is written in Python, in accordance with specified requirements to avoid the use of PySpark or other external frameworks.
+- **Python**: The pipeline is written in Python, in accordance with specified requirements excluding use of PySpark or other languages.

 - **Docker**: A Dockerfile is included to containerise the pipeline, enabling seamless deployment and testing.